roxcarpio/cka-exercises/docs/b.logging_monitoring.md

     </p>
     </details>

-1. Check how many nodes your cluster.
+1. Check how many nodes your cluster have.
 Describe one.
     <details><summary>show</summary>
     <p>